openhab/openhab-addons/bundles/org.openhab.binding.somfymylink/README.md

 ## Discovery

-To start a discovery:

-- install this binding
-- open Paper UI
-- add a new thing in menu Configuration/Things
-- choose SomfyMyLink Binding and select Somfy MyLink Bridge
+To use auto discovery first setup a Somfy MyLink bridge, then supply its IP address and system id.
-- enter it's IP Address and system id.
-The system id This can be found in the integration settings -> Control4 section of your My Link app
+The system id can be found in the integration settings -> Control4 section of your My Link app.

-If the supplied ip address and system id are correct, the automatic discovery starts immediately and detected roller shades appear in Paper UI inbox.
+Once the Somfy MyLink bridge is ONLINE you can start a scan that will detect and add to your Inbox any discovered roller shades.

 ## Thing Configuration